65% of the population in Benin is under 25 years old.

 Pray that people who don’t yet know Jesus will tune in to these radio programmes and be amazed by what they hear from the Bible.

 One of these people groups are the Monkolé people.
-A family who moved back to France from Benin last year have been working on a translation of the Bible for the Monkolé.
-The translation of the Old Testament was completed in 2020 and now printed, the Bibles are currently on a boat between South Korea and Benin.
+A family who moved back to France from Benin in 2020 have been working on a translation of the Bible for the Monkolé.
+The translation of the Old Testament was completed in 2020 and presented to the Monkolé people in October 2021.
 How exciting!
-Can you imagine how amazing it will be for the Monkolé people to be able to read the whole Bible in their own language?!
+Can you imagine how amazing it must have been for the Monkolé people to be able to read the whole Bible in their own language?!

 We asked TCK, eight year old Eve (born in Benin) to tell us a little bit more.